caseyvaughn/pandas-zoos-rails/readme.md

 - run `rails db:migrate`

+- create your routes by adding the resources for pandas and zoos in your `routes.rb` file

 Go ahead and add some data to your tables from the rails console.
 I gave you some seed data [here](seeds.rb) that also creates associations between the two tables.
 If you want to use that cut and paste the data into the seeds file in your project and run `rails db:seed`.

 At this point, you are ready to implement the necessary routes / controller actions to fill out the app.
 Remember you can generate a controller with, for example, `rails g controller Pandas`.